MA in Sociology - Intercultural mediation

 You are interested in issues connected with the sociology of migration, intercultural communication, mediation and conflict resolution studies.
 You have graduated from a Bachelor’s programme.
 You have a good command of English (level B2) and have a certificate confirming your skills (IELTS score of 5.5 – 6, TOEFL score of 550 or other exam; this requirement does not apply to candidates who completed an English-language Bachelor Programme or English is their native language).

-The Intercultural Mediation speciality is a two-year supplementary Master’s degree programme in Sociology.
+The Intercultural Mediation specialisation is a two-year supplementary Master’s degree programme in Sociology.
 It is open to Polish citizens, citizens of other member states of the European Union and non-EU candidates.
 There are no age limits.

 The programme of the Intercultural Mediation studies is focused primarily on the analysis of local, regional and global dimensions of culture and consequences of multiculturalism, mainly in the region of Central and Eastern Europe, which serves as an example.